ruoxiao/searxng/docs/dev/lxcdev.rst

           ln -s /share/SearXNG/ /usr/local/searxng/searxng-src

 Now we can develop as usual in the working tree of our desktop system.
-Every time the software was changed, you have to restart the SearXNG service (in the container):
+Every time the software was changed, you have to restart the  service (in the container):

 .. tabs::